Directorate of Cultural and Social Affairs

 The activities of the Directorate of Cultural and Social Affairs of the Federation of Migros Cooperatives involve pursuing an innovative funding policy and supporting sustainable social projects.
 Active throughout all of Switzerland, it realises projects of national relevance, cooperates with partners and awards study prizes and prizes of encouragement as well as financial contributions.

-The broadly diversified portfolio also includes its own institutions such as the Migros Museum für Gegenwartskunst and the Arc in Romainmôtier.
-The Directorate of Cultural and Social Affairs promotes up-and-coming young artists through talent competitions.
+The broadly diversified portfolio also includes its own institutions such as the Migros Museum für Gegenwartskunst.
+The Directorate of Cultural and Social Affairs of the Federation of Migros Cooperatives promotes up-and-coming young artists through talent competitions.

 Migros Culture Percentage Dance Festival Steps.

 Premio, the competition for aspiring young theatre and dance practitioners, and “Im Hochhaus”, the theatre for cabaret productions on the fourth floor of the Migros Tower on Limmatplatz in Zurich, exemplify the engagement in theatre and cabaret.

 Financial ContributionsAlongside film promotion, the awarding of financial contributions, study prizes and prizes of encouragement is an important part of the funding policy of the Directorate of Cultural and Social Affairs.
 The Directorate of Cultural and Social Affairs directly supports creative artists with these financial contributions.

 The talent competitions in the areas of physical theatre, vocal music, instrumental music, chamber music, dramatic arts and dance promote the professional training and development of young artists.

 As part of its promotion of young talent, the Migros Culture Percentage not only supports gifted musicians by awarding financial contributions and providing performance opportunities, it also organises a chamber music competition for promising chamber music ensembles.
 For further information see Arranging Concerts.